-Today is Dr. Martin Luther King day in the United States, and I am honored to have the opportunity to dive a bit deeper into his work with Mike and Emily Green.
-Particularly as we face such a difficult and contentious time in our country.
+Today is Dr. Martin Luther King day in the United States, and I am honored to have the opportunity to dive a bit deeper into his work, particularly as we face such a difficult and contentious time in our country.

 When you think about Dr. Martin Luther King Jr. What comes to mind?
 You probably think of his famous “I Have a Dream Speech,” his emphasis on non-violence, or one of his famous quotes about love, such as “Hate cannot drive out hate.
 Only love can do that.”

 These often highlighted aspects of his work are absolutely an accurate depiction of who he was and what he stood for…but they are an incomplete depiction who he was and what he fought for.

 As White Americans, we often sugarcoat and whitewash the legacy of Dr. King, while remaining ignorant of the true focuses on his work and how it remains largely unfinished today.
 I am as guilty of this as anyone else, which is why I sought out two experts to be our guests on the podcast today, Mike and Emily Green of Common Ground Conversations on Race in America.

 Mike and Emily are going to talk to us about the three major systemic focuses of Dr. King’s work and what we as mothers can do to continue his work ourselves, as well as raise children who will be aware of injustice and willing to fight for true equity in our country.

 I want to acknowledge upfront that this episode is going to be dense.
 There may be terms that you don’t recognize, history that you are unfamiliar with, and possibly even facts shared that make you feel uncomfortable or defensive.
 My challenge for you is just listen.
 Listen and learn.
 Take notes of things you don’t understand or you want to look up later and learn more about.